 Once you remove the bags, rub the lotion into your skin.
 You’ll be surprised at how soft your hands and feet will feel!

 As for the lotion I use, I tend to go across the board, especially for seasonal scents.
+It’s a really great way on how to prevent dry skin.

 My Secret to Healthy Facial Skin